 Does eating out for a discounted price while supporting local restaurants sound like a fun time to you?
-If so, we have great news: Seattle Restaurant Week, Seattle’s discount dining celebration, is running from now until November 5 and there are over 165 restaurants participating with special meal offers.
+If so, we have great news: Seattle Restaurant Week, Seattle’s discount dining celebration, is running through November 4.
+There are over 165 restaurants participating with special meal offers.
 You can try $20 two-course lunches or $35 three-course dinners at new restaurants or go back to one of your favorites.
 There are also takeout and delivery options so you can indulge at home if you’d like!

 5. Take advantage of free museum admission

 Every month, several Seattle museums offer a free admission day.
 For most museums this occurs on the first Thursday of the month.
 See our guide to free admission days at Seattle museums.

 This fall, Seattleites have the chance to embark on a Mystery Picnic that lets you explore a Seattle-area location of your choice while going on an interactive journey picking up gourmet picnic treats from local businesses.
 Below are the various foodie adventures up for grabs this November:

 - Bainbridge Island Mystery Picnic: Self-Guided Foodie Adventure